As an Amazon Associate I earn from qualifying purchases. This post may contain affiliate links, view our disclosure policy for details.

 Frequently Asked Questions

 They will keep in the fridge for 4-5 days and up to 3 months in the freezer.
-I don't recommend leaving them out at room temperature, especially in summer, as they can go bad faster.
+I don't recommend leaving them out at room temperature.

 If you decide to freeze them, simply thaw the buns on the counter for about 3 hours or 4-5 hours in the fridge until soft and ready to use.